sanjay-906/sanjay-906/README.md

 - 🌱 I’m currently learning ML & DSA
 - 💞️ I’m looking to collaborate on ML related topics
 - 📫 How to reach me pendemsanjay2003@gmail.com
+- 🎨 I like Art
-- 🎨 To bring anything into your life, just imagine that it is already there sanjay-906/sanjay-906 is a ✨ special ✨ repository because its `README.md`
+sanjay-906/sanjay-906 is a ✨ special ✨ repository because its `README.md`
 <!---
  (this file) appears on your GitHub profile.